longhorn/longhorn-manager/README.md

 ## Requirement

-1. Existing Kubernetes Cluster 1.8+
+1. Existing Kubernetes Cluster 1.16+.
 2. Make sure `iscsiadm`/`open-iscsi` has been installed on the host.
-3. Make sure `jq`, `findmnt`, `curl` has been installed on the host, for the Longhorn Flexvolume Driver.

 ## Build